Mesothelioma Updated Medically Reviewed 6 min read

 How might treatment improve my prognosis?

-Multimodal treatment (surgery + chemotherapy + immunotherapy) can triple median survival compared to no treatment.
-Even when surgery isn’t possible, chemo plus immunotherapy significantly extends survival.
+Multimodal treatment (surgery plus chemotherapy, often with immunotherapy) can meaningfully extend median survival compared to no treatment.
+Even when surgery is not possible, chemotherapy plus immunotherapy extends survival versus chemotherapy alone, with a median of 18 months reported in the CheckMate 743 trial.

 Are there clinical trials that might help?